andresscyber/active-directory-attack-defend-lab/README.md

 - Developed custom detections for user creation and administrator group membership changes.
 - Performed threat hunting investigations using Wazuh event telemetry and Sysmon logs.
 - Mapped detections to MITRE ATT&CK techniques to improve detection coverage and analysis.
+- Built custom Wazuh detection rules to identify account creation and administrator group membership changes in a Windows Active Directory environment.